pydio/pydio9-beta-docs/docs/client/client_version_create.rst

 ::

   -h, --help          help for create
-      --uuid string   Node Uuid, use pc data list or pc data read to find a node by path.
+  -u, --uuid string   Node Uuid, use pc data list or pc data read to find a node by path.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~